box/box-python-sdk-gen/docs/workflows.md

 ### Arguments

 - workflow_id `str`
   - The ID of the workflow.
+Example: "12345"
+- type `Optional[CreateWorkflowStartTypeArg]`
-  - Used as `workflow_id` in path `path` of the API call
+  - The type of the parameters object
+- flow `CreateWorkflowStartFlowArg`
+  - The flow that will be triggered
+- files `List`
+  - The array of files for which the workflow should start.
+All files must be in the workflow's configured folder.
-- request_body `CreateWorkflowStartRequestBodyArg`
+- folder `CreateWorkflowStartFolderArg`
-  - Used as requestBody for the API call
+  - The folder object for which the workflow is configured.
-- headers `CreateWorkflowStartHeadersArg`
+- outcomes `Optional[List]`
+  - A list of outcomes required to be configured at start time.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns